DataSunrise Achieves AWS Data & Analytics Competency. Learn more →

 Real-Time Monitoring with DataSunrise

-DataSunrise Security Suite provides deep packet inspection across database platforms.
-Its activity monitoring engine captures user behavior patterns.
-Audit logs export to SIEM systems through Syslog for real-time correlation and alerting.
+DataSunrise Security Suite performs deep packet inspection across multiple database platforms.
+Its activity monitoring engine tracks user behavior patterns, while audit logs can be exported to SIEM systems via Syslog for real-time correlation and alerting.

 Tip: Pair database activity monitoring with advanced audit logging to reduce detection times and strengthen compliance posture across hybrid environments.